 The cases of craniosynostosis that involve only one suture and no underlying syndrome may not have to be treated at all with the skull abnormalities becoming less obvious as the baby grows and develops hair.

 However, in most cases surgery remains the frontline treatment, with its type and timing depending on the type of craniosynostosis and whether there’s an underlying syndrome requiring treatment.

 The objective of our surgeons would be to relieve pressure on the brain and create room for it to grow normally.
 A team that includes a specialist in craniofacial (head and face) surgery and a specialist in brain surgery (neurosurgeon) often performs the procedure.

-Normally, post-surgery a baby is required to say in the hospital for at least three days.
-In some cases a second surgery later may be required to treat a recurrence of craniosynostosis.
+Normally, post-surgery a baby is required to stay in the hospital for at least three days.
+In some cases a second surgery later may be required to treat the recurrence of craniosynostosis.
 Also, children with facial deformities often require future surgeries to reshape their faces.

 Endoscopic surgery: This less invasive form of surgery is effective in some cases.
 It involves the insertion of a lighted tube (endoscope) through one or two small scalp incisions over the affected suture with the intent of opening the suture to enable your baby’s brain to grow normally.
 Endoscopic surgery usually takes about an hour, causes less swelling and blood loss and shortens the hospital stay.